Fences and Gates

 Walls – Retaining and OtherWalls are more durable, solid and permanent than fences.
-Retaining walls are engineered reinforced concrete used to hold back soil and create terraces on the site.
+Garden walls can be made with stacked stone, block, brick or stucco.
+Retaining walls are used to hold back soil or create terraces on the site.
+Retaining walls over 36″ high must be engineered to withstand the considerable forces working against them.
 Free standing decorative walls can be used like fences.
 Some are built with concrete, masonry, stone, steel or combinations.

-These are flat exterior walkways or paths that connect and provide access to key areas of the home and landscape.
+Flat exterior walkways or paths connect and provide access to key areas of the home and landscape.
 Walks should be designed for their intended purpose.
 For instance, entry walks should be durable to hold up to heavy use and clean and flat to prevent trip hazards and tracking dirt into the home.
 Landscape walks can be made of many materials.
-These should be beautiful, prevent erosion and provide a clear walkway avoiding mud and obstacles.
+These should be nice looking, prevent erosion and provide a clear, safe walkway avoiding mud and obstacles.
 See: concrete

-Pavers or stone or concrete walks, are vulnerable to stains.
-Do not allow fertilizers be spread over left on solid material walkways for more than one or two hours.
+Pavers, stone or concrete walks, are vulnerable to stains.
+Do not allow fertilizers to be spread and left on solid material walkways for more than one or two hours.
 Fertilizers containing iron can stain the surface.

-Garden walks that are not subject to vehicle traffic should be constructed so that water cannot flood or erode the walk and with materials that can be safely trod upon without muddying the feet.
-Depending on the materials used, the walk may or may not have borders and plantings may actually be incorporated into the walk.
+Garden walks that are not subject to vehicle traffic should be constructed so that water cannot flood or erode the walk.
+For this application use materials that can be safely trod upon without muddying the feet.
+Depending on the materials used, the walk may or may not have borders and some materials will allow plantings to actually be incorporated into the walk.
 Its basic function is to connect the house with the landscape or garden.
 The flow of the walk should allow you to experience the best things about the garden for your personal enjoyment.
 An informal walk can be a path simply worn into the ground.

 PatiosThese are larger flat entertaining areas that are made out of concrete or various types of stone or pavers.
 Patios tend to be built on the ground level whereas decks are elevated off the ground or are external extensions to upper floor rooms.
 Patio material should, like walks be selected to endure their intended use.
 See: concrete